Franco Morone, a pride of Italian acoustic guitar

 When and how did you start composing?

-I immediately started composing songs but I was not as good as a singer and then even the lyrics were not very good.
-However, I felt that the “commercial” genre did not excite me too much.
+I immediately started composing songs, but I was not as good as a singer, and even the lyrics were not very good.
+However, I felt that the commercial genre did not excite me very much.
 I then began to develop the fingerstyle technique learning more from the records than from the score.
-Only later, when the first Grossman’s tabs or the Unterberger or Carpi’s manuals arrived, I found familiar, types of arpeggios at that point.
-I started to study music more seriously and the contact and the comparison with different musicians in Bologna were important for me.
+Only later, when the first Grossman’s tabs or the Unterberger or Carpi’s manuals arrived, I found familiar types of arpeggios at that point.
+I started to study music more seriously, and it was so exciting to look for new contacts to compare with different musicians in Bologna.
 I began to compose just fingerstyle as soon as I acquired the necessary techniques that allowed me to do it.

-Your sense of musical beauty seems very linked to the melody: the melody is one of the strong points for your music.
+Your sense of musical beauty seems strongly linked to the melody: the melody is one of the strong points of your music.
 Are your compositions always born of a melodic idea?

-Very often.
-But do not forget that the notes of a melody are always in a rhythmic context: above all, it is from the meeting of these two elements that something interesting can be born.
-No less important is the harmony, that is, the chords that you build around the melodic line.
-On the acoustic, it is fundamental to choose the right shades, also because of the frequent use of open strings.
-But this is also a weak point, as it leads to the habit of playing and read-only in certain keys.
-But since you insist on the composition, I want to tell you this: today everyone is in a hurry to compose.
-I first started to gain some experience in other authors compositions and not just guitar.
-We need to play a lot, let’s say at least a hundred or more songs by great authors or musicians that we like; this refines sensitivity, taste and a lot more.
-Moreover, before composing, it is good to also have a minimum of arrangement experience, to better understand the potential but also the limits of the guitar.
-Then, since we are there, the melodies are born from the scales and this is a practice that is not very loved by acoustic guitarists.
-In too many then, they take the habit of reading only the tablatures and then they remain with an approximate knowledge of the pentagram.
-This delay and affect the learning of harmony.
-Finally, playing too often alone, can slow the growth with the risk of possible metronome defects.
+Almost always.
+But do not forget that the notes of a melody are in a rhythmic context: it is mainly from the meeting of these two elements that something interesting is born.
+Not less crucial is the harmony, that is, the chords you build around the melodic line.
+It is essential to choose the correct pitches with the acoustic guitar, partly because of the frequent use of open strings.
+But this is also a weak point because you get into the habit of playing and reading only in specific keys.
+But since you insist on composition, I want to tell you this: everyone today is in a hurry to compose.
+I cut my teeth first and gained some experience with other artists’ compositions, not just guitar.
+It is needed to play a lot, say at least a hundred or more pieces by great composers or musicians you like; this sharpens sensitivity, taste and much more.
+Even before composing, it is good to experience a minimum of arrangement to know better the potentials and limitations of the guitar at the same time.
+Playing scales is very useful in the consideration that melodies come from scales.
+Unfortunately, not many acoustic guitarists love to practice them.
+Too many then get into the habit of reading only tablature, so they have a rough knowledge of the staff.
+This delays, if not detract, from learning harmony.
+Finally, playing alone too often leads to slow growth with the risk of not resolving possible metronome faults.

-Time ago, you told me that often a composition can arise from listening to someone else’s idea, that you can develop in a different way, opening new paths.
-In this sense, where there any musician who stimulated your creativity that you think had an important role in the development of your musical personality?
+A time ago, you told me that often a composition can arise from listening to someone else’s idea, that you can develop differently, opening new paths.
+In this sense, were there any musicians who stimulated your creativity that you think had a relevant role in your musical personality development?
 If so, can you mention some?

-In music it is very difficult to find or have truly original ideas, when it happens it is a miracle.
-More often it is easy to find various influences that a musician can develop and make his own.
+In music, it is hard to find or have interesting original ideas.
+When it happens, it is a miracle.
+More often, it is easy to find various influences a musician can develop and make his own.
 There are many influential musicians.
-When you’re young you play everything.
-After you begin to select the one you really like.
-The first illuminations came with folk, ballads, blues, jazz.
-Even today I feel stimulated by phrases and melodic improvisations from blues or Celtic music.
-I also like authors related to the new age from the Windham Hill catalog, musicians who somehow had experiences in folk music like Alex De Grassi, George Winston or Michael Hedges, Philip Aaberg, Metamora.
+In your youth, you play everything.
+Afterwards, you begin to select the one you like.
+The first illuminations came with folk, ballads, blues, and jazz.
+Even today, I feel stimulated by phrases and melodic improvisations from blues or Celtic music.
+I also like authors related to the new age from the Windham Hill catalogue.
+Musicians who somehow had experience in folk music like Alex De Grassi, George Winston or Michael Hedges, Philip Aaberg, and Metamora.

 Use of alternative tunings

-In arranging your compositions you make very often use of alternative tunings.
-In these cases, does the musical idea arise from the standard and then it develops on a different tuning?
+In arranging your compositions, you make very often use of alternative tunings.
+In these cases, does the musical idea arise from the standard and then you develop on a different tuning?

 Approach to the study and the recording of tunes

-It depends.
-Sometimes I practice on the songs that I think I’ll play in concert, other times I train on new songs that are under construction and definition, other times I still like to practice on particular scales, exercises or arrangements.
+Sometimes I practise the songs that I think I’ll play in concert.
+For some others, I train on new songs under construction and definition.
+Other times I still like to practice on particular scales, exercises or arrangements.
 However, the longer you stay away from the instrument, the more time it takes to get used to a certain mastery.

 When are you going to the recording studio, it’s all clear?
 Do you think that the registration phase is a further opportunity for creativity?

 Better if your creative moments you had them before.
-It is quite risky to create new things while recording.
-Better to write everything as it should be played with maximum security and fluency.
+It is risky to create new things while recording.
+Better to write everything in the same way as record playing with maximum security and fluency.
 You must get there after a long period of study.

 Do you prefer to be free from “tic” or use the metronome in the studio recording?

-What he thinks of improvisation in the solo fingerstyle guitar
+What Morone thinks of improvisation in the solo fingerstyle guitar

 What is music for Franco Morone

 I believe that music is a rather important part of your life.
-I would like to greet you with an easy or difficult question … you will tell us!
+I will like to say goodbye with an easy or difficult question-you will tell us!
 What is music for you?

-In my opinion, and I’m sure it’s the same for many others, music is a language that conveys sensations, emotions, and different moods and above all is a culture that becomes part of our existence.
-It often accompanies our days in line with our mood and therefore it is also up to you to add content around the music you play or listen to.
-For this reason, it is always better to choose ourselves what we want to hear or play and not passively get what others propose to us.
-There are music and music, just turn on the radio and you can realize it.
-It is good to know then, that even when music becomes your job, it is not always possible to play what you like: to do so you have to play and/or compose something that is really worth listening to!
-Good music and see you soon.
+For me, and I am sure it is the same for many others, music is a language that conveys feelings, emotions and different moods and, most importantly, is a culture that becomes part of our existence.
+It often accompanies our days in line with our state of mind, so it is also up to you to add content around the music you play or listening.
+That is why it is always better to personally choose what you feel like listening to or playing and not passively submit to what others offer us.
+There is music and music!
+Just turn on the radio to realize that.
+It is good to know then that even when music becomes your job, it is not always possible to play what you like: to be capable of doing that, you have to play or compose something worth to listen.